-He served as President of Innovative Medicines Canada (formerly Rx&D), an association of over fifty innovative life sciences companies.
-Responsibilities included overall corporate leadership, board governance, strategic direction, achieving priority objectives, public presence for the industry, issues management, compliance, as well as the management of human and financial resources.
+Previously, he served as President of Innovative Medicines Canada (formerly Rx&D), an association of over fifty innovative life sciences companies.

-His leadership working with all governments at the Federal and Provincial levels, both at political and administrative levels, as well as key stakeholders in the health, research, patient and economic sectors was aimed at creating a better environment for improved life science research and healthcare sustainability.
+His leadership working with all governments at the Federal and Provincial levels, as well as key stakeholders in the health, research, patient and economic sectors was aimed at creating a better environment for improved life science research and healthcare sustainability.
 Russell participated in a number of key coalitions focused on improving research, healthcare and ethics networks.